 The annual income streams are spent across numerous budgets.
-The main item of expenditure is on repairs and maintenance which incurs the largest expenditure in each of the five years, followed by staffing costs, debt management expenses, HRA loan charges, HRA debt provision and major repairs reserves.
+The main item of expenditure is on repairs and maintenance which incurs the largest expenditure in each of the five years, followed by staffing costs, debt management expenses and HRA loan charges.
 The short-term economic situation is uncertain, and we anticipate that we will face significant inflationary increases that will drive up costs for energy, fuel and materials.

-We have taken a prudent approach to financial management of the HRA and over the fiveyear period we estimate that the HRA revenue account will make a small deficit of £52,420.
+We have taken a prudent approach to financial management of the HRA and over the fiveyear period we estimate that the HRA revenue account will make a small deficit of £54,200

-At the end of the 2027/28 financial year, we estimate the HRA will have a positive balance of £1,009,232.
+At the end of the 2027/28 financial year, we estimate the HRA will have a positive balance of £1,009,672.